-Pages allow the users to create reports and documents online.
+Pages allow users to create reports and documents online.
 The app comes with several simple yet beautiful templates for different formats.
-You can create basic documents and save it online and edit them when you have access to proper document editing tools.
+You can create basic documents and save them online and edit them when you have access to proper document editing tools.

 Other Features of iCloud

-Other than the mentioned useful apps, the iCloud also offers set of other features such as Find My Phone, Keychain, remote access, etc.
+Other than the mentioned useful apps, iCloud also offers a set of other features such as Find My Phone, Keychain, remote access, etc.